Altidias/Milestone1_Group52/Software Design Document.md

 **update_daily_intake()**
 - Description: Logs and tracks the user's daily food intake.
 - Input Parameters:
-  - *food_item: (str, dict[str, float])* - A tuple with the name of the food and a dictionary containing the nutritional data for the food item.
+  - *food_item: pandas.Series* - A series containing the nutritional data for the food item.
   - *quantity: float* - The amount of food consumed in grams.
 - Return Value: None.
 - Side Effects: Updates the user's daily intake in the global user data structure, which is saved to a file to be persistent across sessions.